rhaz96/CIA-Factbook/CIA_Analysis.md

 * ```birth_rate``` is mostly between 10 and 20 children per 1000 globally

 * ```death_rate``` is roughly symmetric at around 8 per 1000, though some locations are alarmingly higher.
-We can see which locations have a death rate higer than 12 per 1000
+We can see which locations have a death rate higher than 12 per 1000

 ```r